Company logo | Codica

 Thus, Groupon discovered that it was a winning situation for all sides.
 Offering the existing ventures to fill in empty seats, Groupon promoted their businesses.
 At the same time, Groupon attracted sellers with discount prices and made a profit as an intermediary between both sides.

-Create a platform where Buyers are Sellers
+Create a platform where buyers are sellers

 Poshmark platform for buyers as sellers